John Elliot Drinkwater Bethune: Early life

 Bethune was born in Ealing, England, the elder son of John Drinkwater Bethune.
-He studied in Trinity College, Cambridge after which he received employment as the Counsel of the Home Office.
-He drafted many important reforms in this position, including the Municipal Reform Act, the Tithe Commutation Act and the County Courts Act.
+He studied at Trinity College, Cambridge, after which he received employment as the Counsel of the Home Office.
+He drafted many essential reforms in this position, including the Municipal Reform Act, the Tithe Commutation Act and the County Courts Act.
 In 1848, he was appointed as a member of the Supreme Council of India and subsequently became the President of the Council of Education.

 Founding the Bethune College

 Supported by Dakshinaranjan Mukherjee, Ramgopal Ghosh, Iswar Chandra Vidyasagar, and Madan Mohan Tarkalankar, Bethune founded the Calcutta Female School in 1849.
 The school started in Mukherjee's home in Baitakkhana (now known as Bowbazar), with 21 girls enrolled.

 The following year, enrollment rose to 80.
 In November, on a plot on the west side of Cornwallis Square, the cornerstone for a permanent school building was laid.
-The name "Hindu Female School" was inscribed on the copper-plate placed in the stone and on the ceremonial silver trowel made for the occasion.
-Support for the school however waned after Bethune's death in August 1851.
+The name "Hindu Female School" was inscribed on the copper plate placed in the stone and on the ceremonial silver trowel made for the occasion.
+Support for the school, however, waned after Bethune's death in August 1851.
 The government took it over in 1856, renaming it Bethune School after its founder in 1862–63.
-In 1879, it was developed into Bethune College, the first women's college in India.
+In 1879, it was developed into Bethune College, the first women's college in Asia.